-To love is to act with unselfish intent.
+To love is to act with self-less intent.
 What is “good” for the object of our love, does not always feel warm and comfortable and reassuring.
-The most difficult kind of love to “give” is tough love.
-To allow a child (or anyone who has not fully learned) to suffer painful consequences, resulting his choices - that is hard on a parent or teacher, assuming he feels love or affection for the child (or learner).
-So often, the giver of such “love” feels the pain more acutely than the child.
-I invite you to consider how our Father in Heaven has administered a heavy dose of “tough love”.
+The most difficult kind of love to “give,” is tough love.
+To allow a child (or anyone who has not fully learned) to suffer painful consequences, resulting from his choices - is hard on a parent or teacher, assuming he feels love or affection for the child or learner.
+Often, the giver of such “love” feels the pain more acutely than the object of that love.
+I invite you to consider how our Father in Heaven has felt, for all the years that He has administered a heavy dose of “tough love.”

 We pray this study will prove a blessing.